nategphillips/GEDISABRES/README.md

 ## License and Copyright

-Copyright (C) 2025 Nathan Phillips
+Copyright (C) 2025 Nathan G. Phillips

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by